Divorce Process in Texas

 Residency is legally defined as the required span of time by the state and local laws that ultimately qualifies a person to the lawful protection and benefits given by relevant laws or regulations.

-According to the Texas Family Code, the petitioner must have been residing in the specific county for at least 90 days and must have been living in Texas for at least 6 months.
+According to the Texas Family Code, the petitioner must have been residing in the specific county for at least 90 days and living in Texas for at least 6 months.

 Grounds for Divorce in Texas

 Six out of the seven requires one of the spouses to be at-fault.
-Among these, insupportability does not require one or both of the spouses to be at-fault.
+Among these, insupportability does not require one or both spouses to be at-fault.

 Insupportability, simply states that the marriage cannot be saved nor be repaired because of discord or conflict of personalities.